 In 1962 in Liverpool I was sitting in our living room with my father during the school holidays, and a local TV magazine show came on called "Scene at 6:30".
 Suddenly on the screen there were the Beatles doing their first-ever TV appearance.

 I was mesmerized as I'd never seen or heard anyone like them.
 I looked around at my father and saw the look of utter horror on his face, and right in that instant I knew without a doubt what I wanted to be.

 A few years earlier my parents had sent me away to an all-boys public boarding school run by homosexual sadist priests in the wilds of Lancashire (on the "Witch country" moors).
 In England, public schools are of course called "public schools" because they are in fact private schools.

-I managed to escape the homosexuality but not the sadism and I was the fairly frequent beneficiary of one or other of the priests' favorite means of making us more God-fearing - the ferula (whalebone covered in hard rubber used mostly on the hand) and the under-officer's baton made of black lacquered wood, used mostly on the butt.
+I managed to escape the homosexuality but not the sadism and I was the fairly frequent beneficiary of one or other of the priests' favorite means of making us more God-fearing - the ferula (whalebone covered in hard rubber used mostly on the hand) and the under-officer's baton made of black lacquered ebony, used mostly on the butt.